SMAPPNYU/smapphowto/README.md

 |___/_| |_| |_|\__,_| .__/| .__/|_| |_|\___/ \_/\_/  \__\___/
                     |_|   |_|
 ```

-this is a repository with markdown files with instructions on how to do various things.
+:bulb: smapphowto has markdown files with instructions on how to do various things.

 <a href="https://github.com/SMAPPNYU/smapp_how_to/blob/master/howto_request_a_collection.md">how to request a collection.</a>